NSLS-II-BMM/BeamlineManual/docs/plotting.rst

 typically `not` run on the same machine as ``bsui``, this plotting scheme stopped being helpful.

-The solution adopted was to move all plotting chores out of the main data collection profile and into a Kafka consumer.
+The solution was to move all plotting chores out of the main data collection profile and into a Kafka consumer.
 Using the `bluesky-kafka producer and consumer
 <https://github.com/bluesky/bluesky-kafka>`__ and with the help of
 DSSI, the beamline computers were given access to the same Kafka